NovySan/unl-digifab/sessions/week3.md

 <img src="https://user-images.githubusercontent.com/1598545/132678369-cbc08f46-2793-48e7-9f08-f020cf8dcfc6.png" width="400px">

 __5. Cut demos__
-We will use your HW1.
+- We will use your HW1.
+- Let's double check/fix our HW 1 and then cut some.

 # Cutting
 Full Spectrum Laser has their own engraving software called [RetinaEngrave](https://fslaser.com/re3/).
 We will use it from the workstation on the laser table.